 Jarvis is currently working on a book project entitled Democratizing Forgiveness: Reconciling Citizens in Revolutionary France.
 This study probes how the French revolutionaries refashioned forgiveness through economic, judicial, and cultural venues from 1789 to 1802.

-Jarvis has published in the Journal of Social History, French Historical Studies, French History, Eighteenth-Century Studies, La Révolution française, and Annales historiques de la Révolution française.
+Jarvis has published in the Journal of Social History, French Historical Studies, French History, Eighteenth-Century Studies, La Révolution française, Journal of the Western Society for French History, and Annales historiques de la Révolution française.
 She has also co-edited a special issue of Genre & Histoire.
 Her article “The Cost of Female Citizenship: How Price Controls Gendered Democracy in Revolutionary France” (French Historical Studies, 2018) was awarded the 2019 James L. Clifford Best Article Prize by the American Society for Eighteenth-Century Studies.
-Her research has been funded by the American Council of Learned Societies, the Fulbright Association, the Mellon Foundation/Council for European Studies, the Société des Professeurs Français et Francophones d'Amérique, the Nanovic Institute, and the Kellogg Institute.
+Her research has been funded by the National Endowment for the Humanities, the American Council of Learned Societies, the Fulbright Association, the Mellon Foundation/Council for European Studies, the Société des Professeurs Français et Francophones d’Amérique, the Nanovic Institute, and the Kellogg Institute.